 - Outpatient Counseling

-Sober Living Homes – Generally sober living housing is coupled with outpatient treatment as this has been statistically shown to produce the highest rate of recovery.
+Sober Living Homes in Georgia – Generally sober living housing is coupled with outpatient treatment as this has been statistically shown to produce the highest rate of recovery.

 For more information on each type of treatment, click on the corresponding link below:

 Professionals Treatment Programs – Programs tailored specifically to working professionals.
 They provide flexible hours and have the support staff to more effectively target the needs of professionals.